codeclusiveio/flutter-packages/codeclusive_lints/README.md

-## Features
+## Codeclusive Lints

-codeclusive-lints provides a list of rules for Dart and Flutter created and used by Codeclusive.io.
-Includes flutter-lints and custom set of rules created from [dart linter rules](https://dart.dev/tools/linter-rules)
+This package provides a list of Dart and Flutter rules used everyday by the Codeclusive.
+It integrates a set of `flutter-lints` with a custom, opinionated set of rules based on [Dart linter rules](https://dart.dev/tools/linter-rules).

-## Requirements
-- Flutter 3.10.4
-- Dart 3.0.3

 ## Usage
-To use lints please add following line to the proper files:
+To use this package add following line to your `pubspec.yaml` and `analysis_options.yaml`:

 pubspec.yaml:
 ```dependencies: